sirkostya009/fido2-js/README.md

 `fido2-js` is a low-level library for parsing and verifying FIDO2 attestation and assertion responses.

-Works in browsers and Node.js.
+Works in browsers and any `SubtleCrypto`-compatible environment.

 Doesn't provide means of generating requests for the client, but that isn't hard to do on your own anyway.

+Supports most common methods of attestation (EC, OKP & RSA).

 ## Example